Last SpaceX launch of the year will boost a spy satellite atop a Falcon 9 rocket Friday

-SpaceX in 2020 sent astronauts to orbit for the first time and saw the explosive debut of its latest Starship prototype.
+SpaceX this year sent astronauts to orbit for its first time and saw the explosive debut of its latest Starship prototype.
 But it still has one more launch planned to wrap up 2020.

-A Falcon 9 rocket is set to send a new spy satellite to space for the US National Reconnaissance Office Friday morning from Kennedy Space Center in Florida.
-The launch was initially set to take place Thursday morning, but was pushed back a day after some irregular pressure readings triggered an auto-abort.
+A Falcon 9 rocket is set to send a new spy satellite to space for the US National Reconnaissance Office on Saturday morning from Kennedy Space Center in Florida.
+The launch was initially set to take place Thursday morning, but some irregular pressure readings triggered an auto-abort, pushing the launch first back to Friday and now to Saturday.

-The classified national security mission is designated NROL-108 and will be the sixth launch of 2020 for the NRO.

-"Gorillas are peaceful animals but can be fierce when necessary," the NRO explained on Twitter.
+"Gorillas are peaceful animals but can be fierce when necessary," the NRO cryptically tweeted.
 "Like the gorilla, our #NROL108 mission is constantly vigilant and ready to defend its own."

-A recent NRO mission, launched aboard a United Launch Alliance Atlas V rocket on Nov.
+A recent NRO mission, launched aboard a United Launch Alliance's Atlas V rocket on Nov.
 13, featured a mysterious Lord of the Rings theme, including some elvish script.

 "I think we just have some Lord of the Rings fans," an NRO spokesperson later told me via email.